jkrizm/Project4/README.md

 1. Enhance the efficiency of the existing code on the preceding page.
 2. Develop new pages to augment the overall functionality of the website.
-3. Conduct a comprehensive analysis of attribute variability among songs categorized under the same genre by Spotify.
+3. Conduct a comprehensive analysis of attribute variability among songs released in the same year or decade by Spotify.
-4. Consider undertaking a comparative analysis of two genres to evaluate their correlation or lack thereof.
+4. Analyze if there is significant correlation between decade and song attributes.
-5. Employ machine learning techniques to predict, based on selected songs' musical attributes, potential categories such as genre or the decade of likely release.
+5. Employ machine learning techniques to predict, based on selected songs' musical attributes, potential categories such the decade of likely release.
 6. To fulfill these objectives, we plan to utilize advanced methodologies, including but not limited to:

 cURL API